 Electric kettles are regarded as an essential appliance in the kitchen for the quick boiling of water for tea or coffee.
 Plastic kettles or tea kettles containing plastic fill indicators, spout filters, and plastic lids are harmful to health for many reasons.
 Plastic starts breaking down when exposed to heat.
 It can generate small cracks and imperfections on long use, increasing the risk of unwanted chemicals leaching into the hot water boiled in plastic kettles.
 A 2020 study by the Medical University of Vienna has shown that electric plastic kettles have a higher tendency to provide about 4-29 million microplastics per liter at boiling temperature.
-Isn’t this a reason enough to stop boiling water in plastic and chose a non toxic tea kettle?
+Isn’t this a reason enough to stop boiling water in plastic and choose a non toxic tea kettle?

 Related: Plastic-free Tea Bags.
 Which Brands Are Really Plastic-free?

 Many electric kettles are made cheaply with plastic that is not recyclable and not biodegradable.
 Therefore, the plastic components of a used and discarded electric kettle only add up to the waste and increase plastic pollution affecting the environment.
-Chemicals in plastic tea kettles, can cause health problems by interfering with the human endocrine (hormone) system.
+Chemicals in plastic tea kettles can cause health problems by interfering with the human endocrine (hormone) system.
 Hopefully, consumers have become aware of these health hazards of plastics and begun to demand products that are free of plastic components, like stainless steel tea kettles for example.

 You would not prefer tasting water contaminated with plastic and chemicals.
 Bisphenol A (BPA) is one of the most hazardous chemicals often detected in foods and drinks stored or heated in plastic containers.
 The ongoing research shows that BPA is harmful, and individuals using plastic kettles for boiling water are exposed to the harmful effects of this chemical.
 If this is to be done daily, we will be under massive exposure to BPA chemicals linked to many health issues.